CSU Student Health Services Form Instructions

 - Form must be signed.
 Students under 18 require a signature from a parent or legal guardian.
 Please note: Health Services is not authorized to provide medical care to minors under the age of 18 without parental or legal guardian signature.

 - No physical exam or health assessment required.
 Students may print and complete the form by referencing the dates on their immunization records.
 Attach a copy of immunization records when submitting your form.

 - Form is required for full-time or matriculating students.
 Connecticut State Statute, Sec.
 10a-155, requires students to submit a Connecticut State University Health Form providing proof of adequate immunization or screening against Measles, Mumps, Rubella, Varicella and Tuberculosis.
-Non-matriculating part-time and online students are not required to submit a health form.
+Non-matriculating students are not required to submit a health form.

 - If unable to provide record student may have lab bloodwork drawn to prove immunity.
 Lab reports must be submitted with health form.
 Please contact the students' primary care or pediatrician's office to request lab services.
 Student Health Services does not provide immunizations.
 To find immunization clinics near you go to vaccinefinder.org

 - Immunization records are not required for those with valid medical or religious exemptions.
 Appropriate documentation must be submitted prior to due date.
 Requests may need approval by the Medical Director.
 Students requesting exemption are still required to submit a signed health form providing documentation of having completed the Tuberculosis Risk Questionnaire and listing emergency contact information.
-Download and complete the Medical/Religious Waiver Request (pdf).
+Download and complete the Medical Exemption Form (pdf).